Shellshock9001/DonnaAI-FinTech/task-5.6/README.md

 ### Req 2 — Media queries for each breakpoint

-Four breakpoints are defined in `Media Mobile.css`:
+Four breakpoints are defined in `Updated index.css`:

 ```
 1024px — Small laptop